pagopa/pn-local-emulator/README.md

 ```shell
 nvm install `cat .node-version`
 ```
-and after the installation has been completed, run the following command to make sure you are using the proper version of Node.js:
+and after the installation has completed, run the following command to make sure you are using the proper version of Node.js:

 ```shell
 nvm use `cat .node-version`
 ```
-Make sure that the path of `.node_version` is correct, because the example commands assumes you are in the repository folder.
+Make sure that the path of `.node_version` is correct because the example commands assume you are in the repository folder.

 ## How to run